 ULTRA LUXURY CRUISING with Azamara Club

-The fleet consists of two smaller ships, Azamara Journey and Azamara Quest, each carrying 694 guests.
-Only 593ft in length, they can enter ports that others never reach, in places like Vietnam and the Ukraine.
+The original fleet consisted of two ships, Azamara Journey and Azamara Quest, and a further vessel Azamara Pursuit (formerly P&O Cruises Adonia).
+All are of a similar build carrying 694 guests and only 593ft in length, so they can enter ports that others cannot reach.

 Guests are well looked after

 Lecturers onboard share their knowledge before reaching each destination.
 There is informal dining, with open seating and no formal dress code.
 They offer a choice of two speciality restaurants: Aqualine, inspired by the coastal cuisines of the Mediterranean and North Africa, or Prime C, which offers tender cuts of premium beef and fine seafood.

 The line prides itself in its destination immersion, spending longer in each port with at least one overnight port stay, which gives its guests time to explore and enjoy the destination fully if they wish.
 Evening excursions called ‘AzAmazing Evenings’ give cruisers exclusive access to local attractions or performances in a way they would never get on their own.

 Azamara Club offer guests excellent value with many extras.